-In FY 16 partnership agreements were either renewed or entered into with the regional councils that own and operate the following regional airports: Albany, Armidale, Bamaga (NPA), Bathurst, Broken Hill, Ballina, Ceduna, Coober Pedy, Esperance, Grafton, Lismore, Mildura, Moruya, Narrandera, Newcastle, Parkes, Snowy Mountains, Taree, Whyalla and Wagga Wagga.
+In FY 17 partnership agreements were either renewed or entered into with the regional councils that own and operate the following regional airports: Albany, Armidale, Bamaga (NPA), Bathurst, Ballina, Broken Hill, Ceduna, Coober Pedy, Esperance, Grafton, Mildura, Moruya, Narrandera, Newcastle, Parkes, Snowy Mountains, Taree, Whyalla and Wagga Wagga.

-There were no partnership agreements during the FY with the following regional airports: Albury, Burnie, Dubbo, Griffith, Kangaroo Island, King Island, Merimbula, Mount Gambier, Orange or any of the regional airports associated with the Queensland regulated routes.
+There were no partnership agreements during the FY with the following regional airports: Albury, Burnie, Dubbo, Griffith, Kangaroo Island, King Island, Lismore, Merimbula, Mount Gambier, Orange, Port Lincoln or any of the regional airports associated with the Queensland regulated routes.

-The Rex pilot cadet programme (Australian Airline Pilot Academy; AAPA) continued to supply First Officers (FO) to meet demand within the Rex Group.
-FY 16 saw an additional 14 cadets inducted as FOs, taking the number of former cadets flying in the Group to 137, of which 30 have already reached the rank of Captain.
-The maturity of the cadet programme was further proven when for the first time ever we saw four former cadets successfully reaching the rank of Training Captain.
+This FY saw an additional 16 Rex cadets inducted as First Officers (FOs), taking the number of former cadets flying in the Group to 136, of which 35 have already reached the rank of Captain.
+The maturity of the Rex cadet programme conducted at the Group's pilot training academy, the Australian Airline Pilot Academy (AAPA). continues to flourish and six former cadets have now achieved the rank of Training Captain.

-The Saab 340 Full Flight Simulator (FFS) located at AAPA continued to perform well and has proven to be a reliable training device.
-The FFS is now fitted with the new avionics plug-and-play LCD cockpit displays as fitted to our Saab 340 fleet.
-The FFS proved to be an invaluable platform for the testing of the LCD cockpit displays and will continue to further enhance pilot training and safety.
-The Civil Aviation Safety Authority (CASA) has renewed the Flight Simulator Qualification Certificate until April 2017.
+The Saab 340 Full Flight Simulator (FFS) located at AAPA continues to perform well and has high dispatch reliability given its heavy demand for initial and recurrent pilot training.
+The FFS completed a total of 1,825 hours this FY and continues to provide significant cost savings and operational efficiencies to the Group.
+The Civil Aviation Safety Authority (CASA) has renewed the Flight Simulator Qualification Certificate until April 2018.